AdriReche/my-gpts-library/README.md

 ### newsletter-summary

 Assistant that reads articles or newsletters from provided links and returns a medium-length summary in English, highlighting key ideas and relevant context.

+### markdown-generator

+Assistant that converts plain text into well-structured Markdown, correcting only obvious spelling mistakes and preserving the original structure and content.